ashlerick/project-progress-tracker/README.md

 ## 📖 About the Project
 This tool helps maintain personal accountability by visualizing task completion.
 Beyond the UI, the core of this project is a focus on **security and best practices in API communication.**

-> **"If you want peace, conquer yourself."**
-> This mantra drives the focus of this project: building personal discipline and technical integrity.

 ### 🛡️ Security & Architecture
 To protect sensitive credentials, this project utilizes a decoupled architecture:
 * **Frontend:** Hosted on GitHub Pages.